GAMR1520/GAMR1520/functions.md

 We have already come across built-in functions such as `len()` and `print()` as well as methods available on objects such as `list.append()`.
 Here we will introduce user-defined functions using the `def` keyword.

-> See also the official python tutorial [section on function definitions](https://docs.python.org/3/tutorial/controlflow.html#defining-functions).
+> See also [the official python tutorial section on function definitions](https://docs.python.org/3/tutorial/controlflow.html#defining-functions) for a nice introduction.

 ## Calling functions with arguments

 Functions and methods are known as *callable* objects which means they can be called with an argument list between parentheses.

-We have seen examples like this.
+We have seen many examples like this.
-In the following example, `len()` is the function and `'hello world'` is a single argument.

 ```python
 len("hello world")
 ```
+here `len()` is the function and `'hello world'` is a single argument.

 Similarly, functions and methods can be called with no arguments or multiple arguments.